Sulfur: benefits, dosage, contraindications

 Sulfur is a chemical element essential for the proper functioning of the human body.
 As the third most abundant mineral in the human body after calcium and phosphorus, sulfur plays a crucial role in various physiological processes.
-Present at a quantity of 1.6g per kilogram of body weight, sulfur is essential for the integrity and elasticity of our tissues.
-It is notably a major component of amino acids such as methionine, cysteine, and taurine, which are fundamental for protein synthesis.
-These proteins play a key role in the formation and maintenance of body tissues, including bone cartilage and arterial walls.
-Sulfur can be found in garlic, onions, and broccoli.
+Present in an amount of 1.6 g per kilogram of body weight, sulfur is essential to the integrity and elasticity of our tissues.
+It is notably a major constituent of amino acids such as methionine, cysteine and taurine, which are fundamental for protein synthesis.
+These proteins play a key role in the formation and maintenance of body tissues, including cartilage and arterial walls.
+Sulfur can be found in garlic, onions and broccoli.
 The risk of deficiency increases with aging.
-Historically, sulfur has been widely used in the treatment of various chronic pathologies, particularly musculoskeletal disorders like osteoarthritis and bronchial diseases.
-As a mucolytic agent, it helps reduce the viscosity of bronchial secretions, thus facilitating their elimination.
-This property is also exploited in certain thermal spas, where sulfur-rich waters are used to treat skin, respiratory, and rheumatic conditions.
-Sulfur’s role extends to the waste elimination processes at the hepatic level, supporting the breakdown of physiological metabolites, steroid hormones, and cholesterol.
-Additionally, it participates in the detoxification of toxic substances, including drugs and xenobiotics.
-Oligotherapy products containing sulfur are used in the management of allergic conditions, detoxification, and in the treatment of ENT disorders.
+Historically, sulfur has been widely used in the treatment of various chronic conditions, notably osteoarticular disorders such as osteoarthritis and bronchial diseases.
+As a mucolytic agent, it helps reduce the viscosity of bronchial secretions, thereby facilitating their elimination.
+This property is also used in certain spa resorts, where sulfur-rich waters are used to treat skin, respiratory and rheumatic conditions.
+The role of sulfur extends to hepatic waste elimination processes, supporting the breakdown of physiological metabolites, steroid hormones and cholesterol.
+Additionally, it participates in the detoxification of toxic substances, including medications and xenobiotics.
+Oligotherapy products containing sulfur are used in the management of allergic conditions and in detoxification, and in the treatment of ENT conditions.

 Family or group: